 The end of the year is a good time to reflect on how you’ve grown as a business owner, as well as the times when your entrepreneurial vision went fuzzy.
 You likely experienced some ups and downs, and hopefully walked away with a few lessons learned for next time.
 Why not turn those personal business goals into small business New Year’s resolutions?
 Focusing on tasks that help you make more money will be a lot more fun than trying to stick to a personal weight-loss resolution.
 Plus, your dedication could be rewarded with increased sales.

-Here are five small business resolutions for 2020 that can help you fix the mistakes of last year and build your business in the months to come.
+Here are five small business resolutions that can help you fix the mistakes of last year and build your business in the months to come.

 Upgrade Your Equipment